uwni/uwni-book-typ/boilerplate/chapters/2_set.typ

 which will be rendered as:

 #figure(
-  caption: [A Mystery Bird which is the logo of a lost university], image("../../src/assets/titech.svg", width: 105%), )<tubame>
+  caption: [A Mystery Bird which is the logo of a lost university, A Mystery Bird which is the logo of a lost university, A Mystery Bird which is the logo of a lost university, A Mystery Bird which is the logo of a lost university], image("../../src/assets/titech.svg", width: 70%), )<tubame>

+get-